 A Foolproof Guide to Root Cause Analysis

-Understand what root cause analysis is, its importance, different types and methods, and how you can conduct it.
-Learn how you can organize root cause analysis training for your teams and improve your RCA processes.
+Understand root cause analysis, its importance, different types and methods, and how you can conduct it.
+Learn how you can improve your RCA processes.

 análisis de la causa raíz

-The root cause analysis definition revolves around the process of identifying the source of a problem and looking for a solution in a way that the problem is treated at the root level.
+Root cause analysis (RCA) is the process of identifying the source of a problem and looking for a solution so that the problem is treated at the root level.
 This way, organizations and professionals can look beyond the symptoms of the problem and work on where the real cause exists.

 3 Basic Types of Root Causes

-There are 3 basic types of root causes that can have a potential impact on a problem, such as:
+3 basic types of root causes can have a potential impact on a problem, such as:

 • Physical causes: May arise due to problems with any physical component of a system, such as hardware failure and equipment malfunction